Landex

-Landex – 'Land Based Colleges Aspiring to Excellence' – is a subscriber organisation with 39 member colleges and universities in the United Kingdom.
+Landex – 'Land Based Colleges Aspiring to Excellence' – is a subscriber organization with 39 member colleges and universities in the United Kingdom.
 To qualify for membership, a provider must deliver significant volumes of land-based education and training.

 Structure

-The organisation was formed in 2006 from its predecessor, Napaeo, which was founded in 1950.
+The organization was formed in 2006 from its predecessor, Napaeo, which was founded in 1950.
 Landex colleges and universities in England collectively provide over 80% of long specialist land-based further and higher education qualifications, together with a wide range of 14-16 apprenticeship and cost-recovery programmes.
 Courses delivered by most Landex providers are underpinned by substantial farming and other business enterprises.

-It is governed by a board of 14 elected principals and vice-chancellors, who agree the organisation's strategic objectives and priorities on behalf of the membership.
+It is governed by a board of 14 elected principals and vice-chancellors, who agree the organization's strategic objectives and priorities on behalf of the membership.
 A number of sub-committees, each chaired by a board member and populated by specialists from within the sector, inform the board's decision making: